-If you have a missed period and a negative pregnancy test along with pregnancy symptoms, most doctors will still just do a urine test unless you’ve missed more than one period.
-So, to save you some cash, it’s recommend you forge alcohol and other not-pregnancy-safe stuff, and wait to see what happens when your next period is due.
-90 percent of the time women who have the missed period negative pregnancy situation end up getting their period—just a bit late.
+If you have a late or missed period and a negative pregnancy test along with pregnancy symptoms, many care providers will still just do a urine test unless you’ve missed more than one period.
+Given this, it’s recommended you forgo alcohol and other not-pregnancy-safe stuff and wait to see what happens when your next period is due.
+About 90 percent of the time, women in the missed period negative pregnancy test situation end up getting their period—just a bit late.

 You have some level of hormonal imbalance.

-OK, with that out of the way, what are those other causes of a missed period with a negative test?
+OK, with that out of the way, what are those other causes of a late or missed period with a negative test?
 Several hormonal imbalances can mimic pregnancy, the most common of which being high progesterone.

 Progesterone is a hormone that maintains your uterine lining during pregnancy.
 Its rise is triggered by ovulation, and it remains high until either the egg begins to die, so to speak, or you become pregnant.
 If you become pregnant, implantation signals progesterone secretion to continue and increase.
 If you don’t become pregnant, once levels drop low enough, you’ll get a period.

 You didn’t ovulate.

 Depending on your natural hormone balance, estrogen may just continue to build your lining for some time, and you won’t get a period.
 Some women also experience frequent or irregular periods when not ovulating, but excessively long cycles that appear to be missed periods are more common.
-Note that these periods are not technically missed, they simply haven’t started yet.
-Many women will eventually ovulate during a super-long cycle, and either this, or an inability of estrogen to keep the lining up, leads to bleeding.
+Note that these periods are not technically missed.
+They simply haven’t started yet.
+Many women will eventually ovulate during a super-long cycle, and either this or an inability of estrogen to keep the lining up leads to bleeding.